Tereit/it2810-webutvikling-h17-prosjekt-4-group-14-1/README.md

 At the core of the website is our search-function.
 It will be the first thing the users encounter when they open our website.
 By using it, the user searches both our own database and lastFMs database.

 #### Filters
-Since the webiste searches for both artists and songs, the user will have the ability to filter the results for either aritsts, songs or both.
+Since the website searches for both artists and songs, the user will have the ability to filter the results for either aritsts, songs or both.

 ## Planned Design
 The frontpage will consist of two elements; a search field and a view of pre made playlists.
 If the user clicks on one of the playlists, he/she will be redirected to a page containing the playlist.